msynk/obfuscator/README.md

 obfuscator
 ==========

-a tool for obfuscating .net libraries
+a simple tool for obfuscating .net assemblies.